Tourism in Perth: Perth city

 The city skyline features several prominent skyscrapers overlooking Perth Water–the wide but shallow section of the Swan River between Perth, South Perth, the Causeway, and the Narrows Bridge.
 Central Park Tower is the tallest building in Perth, and the ninth-tallest building in Australia, whilst 108 St Georges Terrace has an unusual triangular cross-section.
-Brookfield Place incorporates a number of historic buildings in the precinct at its base.
+Brookfield Place incorporates several historic buildings within the precinct at its base.